Okta Platform Services supports Xero’s ongoing growth and a "beautiful" Zero Trust strategy

-Xero infrastructure engineer Dan Bowden remembers some guessing, when it came to provisioning new users.
+Dan Bowden, internal IT solutions architect at Xero, remembers some provisioning guesswork back in those days.
 “We set up new users by adding them to Active Directory,” he says.
-“We’d find an existing user who might have a similar job title, and guess what groups we should put the new user in, and try to give them the right access to the right applications.”
+“We’d find an existing user who might have a similar job title, then use that to guess what groups we should put the new user in, and try to give them the right access to the right applications.”

 Early adopters of elegant identity management

 After a brief assessment of the market, the Okta choice became clear.
 “We were early adopters.
 There weren’t too many products like Okta at the time,” says Bowden.

 The team implemented Okta Single Sign-On in 2013, and the rest is history—Xero employees have started their days by logging into Okta ever since.
 Today, the company has more than 200 applications integrated with Okta.
 Where before it took IT days to deploy a new app, they can do it now in less than two hours and sometimes in as little as 30 minutes.

 Having a single place where people could see what was available and be able to access it all without remembering separate passwords was a significant improvement.
 It also saved Xero a significant amount in annual hosting fees, because they were able to retire Microsoft Active Directory Federation Services and DirSync right away.